Valley of the Dolls (1967) & Once is Not Enough (1975)

 Lee: No, no.

-Jo: I wish I couldn’t seen you on stage.
-Even in Prisoner on Second Avenue I wash I could’ve seen you on stage.
+Jo: I wish I couldn’t see you on stage.
+Even in Prisoner on Second Avenue I wish I could’ve seen you on stage.
 So you’re really not sorry that they didn’t televise it?

 Lee: No. No, it’s an experience.

 Jo: It’s one of those moments it exists like a firefly.

 Lee: It was a live experience.
 Like a marriage.
 And you know it lifted me.

 Jo: So you’re laying on your chaise, did you finish your coffee?